 I envision a not too distant future when the people responsible for our own security fail with ill-fated results.
 This can be the breakdown of an already fragile infrastructure, the anxiety of preparing for our own defense, or the fear of coping with the aftermath of a tragic event.
 Based on these speculations a visual mythology of rarely seen places that are designed to monitor, control and respond to unfortunate events are created.
 I harvest these observations, analyzing how spaces can be transformed due to a high level of security or incidents of alarm and emergency.
 The act of being denied access to a place or the knowledge that a rare tragedy occurred only creates intrigue.
 The moment when intrigue and the denial of information cross paths a mythology is born.

-My image creation is heavily influenced by architecture that is strictly utilitarian.
 I look at how structures are built for security and privacy, then exaggerate those design elements.
-To dramatize the unseen I fabricate these scenarios through building 3D sets, placing the viewer in a strange mental space; caught between the photographic reality of the material and the alternate reality the space creates as a whole.
+I fabricate these scenarios through building miniature 3D sets, placing the viewer in a strange mental space; caught between the photographic reality of the material and the alternate reality the space creates as a whole.